30+ Fun (& WEIRD) Things to Do in Ximending, Taipei

 Driftwood Ximending

-An official taproom of Taihu brewery, arguably Taiwan’s best and most popular craft brewery, Driftwood 西門町 (Taihu West) has a handsome wooden interior.
-Their little goblets of beer are on the pricey side, but worth every NT if you are a craft beer lover.
+An official taproom of Taihu brewery, Driftwood 西門町 (Taihu West) is one of the best craft beer brewpubs in Taipei.
+It is designed to look like a tropical beach cabin.
+Their goblets of beer are on the pricey side, but worth every NT if you are a craft beer lover.

 Find more options for craft beer in Ximen in my guide to drinking and eating in Ximen.